CANADA FX DEBT-C$ fades after three-day surge, bonds up

 BONDS RALLY

 Canadian bond prices rose across the curve as investors sought bargains after a three-day selloff of government debt.
-Bonds also benefited from a safe-haven bid due to concerns about the possible bankruptcy of CIT (CIT.N: Quote), a major U.S. lender.
+Bonds also benefited from a safe-haven bid due to concerns about the possible bankruptcy of CIT (CIT.N), a major U.S. lender.

 "We've had a pretty aggressive selloff in the past few days before this one and so I think we're seeing a bit of tempering of that," said Eric Lascelles, chief economic and rates strategist at TD Securities.